-Independent Auditors' Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards
+Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards

-Mr. Wince Highshaw Monroe City Marshal Monroe, Louisiana
+Mr. Wince Highshaw, Monroe City Marshal Monroe, Louisiana

-We have audited the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of the Monroe City Marshal as of and for the year ended April 30, 2008, which collectively comprise the Monroe City Marshal's basic financial statements and have issued our report thereon dated October 27, 2008.
-We conducted our audit in accordance with U.S. generally accepted auditing standards and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+We have audited the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of the Monroe City Marshal, a component unit of the City of Monroe, as of and for the year ended April 30, 2010, which collectively comprise the Monroe City Marshal's basic financial statements and have issued our report thereon dated October 21, 2010.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.